sparsity-xyz/sparsity-demo/ag2-py/README.md

-# Gomoku
+# AG2

-This demo app allows users to start and join Gomoku games via the App smart contract.
-The game interacts with the ABCI core for gameplay, and the final results are settled back to the App smart contract.
+This demo app allows users to start a chat with [AG2](https://github.com/ag2ai/ag2) via the App smart contract.
+The demo interacts with the ABCI core for AG2, and the final hash of the messages are settled back to the App smart contract.

 ## Components